Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/render.rst

 None
 ----

-When set to *None* particles are not rendered.
+When set to *None*, particles are not rendered.
 This is useful if you are using the particles to duplicate objects.